 Once the individual reaches the specialist level, it is often appropriate for more advanced diagnostic testing to be performed.
 This can include an MRI, Myelogram, EMG Nerve Conduction Study, Epidural Steroid injection, etc.

 It is always the claimant’s burden to demonstrate that the industrial accident represents the major contributing cause of an individual’s current disability and/or need for treatment.
-Major contributing cause has been defined, since 2003, as the single greatest cause of the disability or need for treatment.
+A major contributing cause has been defined, since 2003, as the single greatest cause of the disability or need for treatment.
 In order to be the major contributing cause, the accident must be at least 51% responsible for the disability or need for treatment.

 Eventually, whether surgery is required or not, the claimant will reach a level of maximum medical improvement.
 Maximum medical improvement is the point at which no additional medical treatment is likely to bring about improvement in the individual’s condition.
 This does not mean the individual is necessarily 100%, or as good as they were before the accident.
 It simply means that no additional treatment is likely to bring about improvement in the condition.
-At that point, the injury changes from being temporary in nature to being permanent in nature.
+At that point, the injury changes from being temporary in nature to permanent in nature.
 The treating physician will assign a permanent impairment rating, if applicable, by consulting the Florida Impairment Rating Guides.
 The Florida Impairment Rating Guides cover a multitude of injuries that could be expected to be sustained in the course of employment.

 Additionally, once maximum medical improvement has been assigned, the physician is required to determine whether any permanent restrictions are appropriate for the injury.
-A restriction is a limitation assigned by the doctor, such as “no lifting greater than 10 pounds”, “no bending, “no kneeling”, etc.
+A restriction is a limitation assigned by the doctor, such as no lifting greater than 10 pounds, no bending, no kneeling, etc.

 The purpose of assigning restrictions in general, and permanent restrictions in particular, is to give the claimant some understanding as to the nature of the injury, and the risks associated with exceeding certain physical demands.
 The goal, of course, would be to make certain the claimant is working and living in a safe manner, and thereby reduce the likelihood of re-injury.

 Once an individual reaches maximum medical improvement, very little changes in terms of their right to ongoing medical treatment.
 An individual is entitled to medical treatment after maximum medical improvement has been assigned, as long as the treatment remains reasonable, necessary and related to the injuries sustained in the accident.
-The only difference is that once MMI has been assigned, the individual is required to make a $10 co-payment to their physician for office visits
+The only difference is that once MMI has been assigned, the individual is required to make a $10 co-payment to their physician for office visits.